CrazyEasy/one-page/README.md

     <!-- More Content-->
   </main>
  ```
 - Done!
-You will find your web-page at `example.com/example-page2`.
+You will find your web page at `example.com/example-page2`.

-## Change Footer / Header
+## Change footer / header
 Very simple:
 - open `footer.php` if you want to change your footer,
 - open `header.php` if you want to change your header!
 :)

-## Change the Design
+## Change the design
 Simple, again:
 - You will find a folder named `css/`,
-- in there you will find `main.css`.
+- In the folder you will find a file named `main.css`.
-- Just change the style how you like ;)
+- Just change the style how you like!

 ---

-If you have any questions, feel free to ask!
+If you have any questions, feel free to ask! ;)